 All pupils in Year 7 complete the New Group Reading Test (NGRT) and Progress Test in English (PTE) to provide a baseline assessment of their reading and literacy ability.
-Those pupils with a reading age below their chronological age then receive targeted intervention.
+Those pupils with a reading age and or standardised score below their chronological age then receive targeted intervention.
 Pupils then retake the NGRT and PTE at the End of Year 7 and then again in Year 8 and 9 to monitor progress.